-It is necessary to mention that 4 to 9 oocytes can only be retrieved in case of fresh-embryo transfer, whereas in the case of frozen-embryo transfer 10 to 15 oocytes can only be retrieved.
+It is necessary to mention that 4 to 9 oocytes can only be retrieved in the case of fresh-embryo transfer, whereas in the case of frozen-embryo transfer 10 to 15 oocytes can only be retrieved.

 Multiple studies also supported that frozen-embryo transfer provides higher birth weights than fresh-embryo transfer.
 However, some study results finding differed from this conclusion.

 There is some perplexity, which indicates preeclampsia is more common in frozen-embryo transfer, but one clinical trial conducted by Yuhua Shi et.al and the study report performed in 2018 concluded that no significant difference obtains between frozen-embryo transfer and fresh-embryo transfer in respect of the risk of preeclampsia development and even there is no difference between the neonatal mortality rate between.

-The above mentioned evidential justification ensures it is a better option to save pregnancy and indicate a better alternative of a current ART procedure.
+The above mentioned evidential justification ensures it is a better option to save pregnancy and indicate a better alternative to a current ART procedure.